lizard-buzzard/persistent-token-rememberme-authentication/README.md

 #### A List of References ####
 There are a lot of articles and code examples in the Internet which didn't give me enough clear understanding.

-Here is a list of references that it's worth to look through before:
+Here is a list of references that it's worth to look through:
 * [Spring Security Reference.
 18.3 Persistent Token Approach](https://docs.spring.io/spring-security/site/docs/5.0.0.BUILD-SNAPSHOT/reference/htmlsingle/#remember-me-persistent-token)
 * [Spring Security Remember Me](https://www.baeldung.com/spring-security-remember-me)
 * [Lesson 3: Remember Me with Persistence](https://courses.baeldung.com/courses/learn-spring-security-the-starter-class/lectures/924437)